Temporal Fuse (Dreams) Accessibility Report

 If you want to play Temporal Fuse, but it doesn't offer the Reading accessibility features you require, this similar game extends the Reading accessibility:

-We haven’t documented any accessibility features for Navigation in Temporal Fuse which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
+We haven’t documented any accessibility features for Navigation in Temporal Fuse which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.
 The following games are similar to Temporal Fuse, and offer accessibility features for Navigation:

 We've documented 5 accessibility features for Controls in Temporal Fuse which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.